-In OLED displays, each pixel generates its own light, allowing for precise control over brightness and color.
-This results in improved image quality, faster refresh rates, and wider viewing angles compared to traditional displays.
+With OLED displays, each pixel generates its own light, allowing for control over brightness and color.
+These improvements result in improved image quality, faster refresh rates, and wider viewing angles compared to traditional displays.

 In summary, OLED is a display technology that offers superior image quality, design flexibility, and energy efficiency compared to traditional LED and LCD displays.

 Quantum Nano-Emitting Diode (QNED) is an advanced display technology developed by LG Electronics, building upon OLED technology.
-It combines nanoscale materials and a sophisticated manufacturing process to enhance color accuracy, brightness, and energy efficiency.
+It combines nanoscale materials and an advanced manufacturing process to enhance color accuracy, brightness, and energy efficiency.

-Overall, QNED is a cutting-edge display technology that offers significant advantages over traditional OLED displays, including superior image quality and energy efficiency.
+Overall, QNED is a modern display technology that offers huge advantages over traditional OLED displays, including superior image quality and energy efficiency.

 One of the main advantages of QNED over OLED is the brightness.
 QNED TVs can reach much higher peak brightness levels, which is ideal for brightly lit rooms and HDR content.
 However, OLEDs have a better contrast ratio and wider viewing angles, which is great for watching movies and sports in a dark room.

-Another key difference between QNED and OLED is the cost.
+There are key difference between QNED and OLED one being the cost.
 OLED TVs tend to be more expensive than QNED TVs, but the price gap is narrowing as QNED technology becomes more popular.

 QNED TVs are brighter, but OLED TVs are more expensive.
-Ultimately, it depends on your viewing preferences and budget.
+It depends on your viewing preferences and budget.
+QLED’s also require a different method to mount an OLED and QLED TV.

 Pros: